arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 ## Hardware & Software Needed
 - An [Arduino Nano 33 BLE Rev2](/hardware/nano-33-ble-rev2) board
 - A Micro USB cable to connect the Arduino board to your desktop machine
-- To program your board, you can use the [Arduino Cloud Editor](https://www.arduino.cc/en/main/software) or install the [Arduino IDE](https://www.arduino.cc/en/main/software).
+- To program your board, you can use the [Arduino Cloud Editor](https://app.arduino.cc/) or install the [Arduino IDE](https://www.arduino.cc/en/main/software).
 We’ll give you more details on how to set these up in the following sections

-The Arduino Nano 33 BLE Rev2 has a variety of onboard sensors meaning potential for some cool TinyML applications:
+The Arduino Nano 33 BLE Rev2 has a 9-axis IMU (accelerometer, gyroscope, magnetometer) onboard, which gives it some potential for cool TinyML applications.

-- Voice – digital microphone
-- Motion – 9-axis IMU (accelerometer, gyroscope, magnetometer)
-- Environmental – temperature, humidity and pressure
-- Light – brightness, color and object proximity

 Unlike classic Arduino UNO, the board combines a microcontroller with onboard sensors which means you can address many use cases without additional hardware or wiring.
 The board is also small enough to be used in end applications like wearables.
 As the name suggests it has Bluetooth® Low Energy connectivity so you can send data (or inference results) to a laptop, mobile app or other Bluetooth® Low Energy boards and peripherals.